Frequently Asked Questions

 Registration Violations: The Court will accept a copy of your current valid registration as proof of correction for most registration violations.
 If the officer cited the violation as “non-correctable” then you may submit proof of current valid registration with a plea of guilty or no contest and request a reduction in the fine amount.

 If you cannot provide valid registration but you have paid all DMV fees, or if you have sold or junked the vehicle, you may provide proof to the Court with a plea of guilty or no contest for a reduction or dismissal of the fine.
 (Plea Form)

-- 9. If I am unable to pay due to financial hardship, may I request one of the following: a payment plan, community service, bicycle safety school, or a fine reduction?
+9. If I am unable to pay due to financial hardship, may I request one of the following: a payment plan, community service, or a fine reduction?

-Yes.
-You may ask the court to consider your ability to pay due to financial hardship and explore alternative payment options.
-Complete the Plea Form and FAX, mail, email, or hand-deliver it to the Court on or before the due date listed on your courtesy notice.
-The Court will consider your request and you will be notified of the Judicial Officer’s decision by mail.
-An administrative fee will be added to the total bail if you elect to pay your fine in installement payments.
+Please note that an administrative fee will be added to the fine amount if you elect to pay your fine in installment payments.
 The administrative fee is $30 for vehicle code and $35 for non-vehicle code violations.
 The fee is mandatory and will not be waived once imposed.

 NOTE: If a fine reduction is requested, or if community service hours are requested, you are forfeiting your opportunity to attend Traffic School for eligible violations.
 (See FAQ #7.)

 10. If I use a payment plan, can I still set a court date and request my fine be reduced?